 Before I get into a list of items, there are some things worth keeping in mind as you decide what to make.

 When is the craft fair?

 It’s important to think about when your show is scheduled before you decide on what to make.
 After all, no one really wants to shop for beanies and scarves at a summer craft show.
 Keep in mind what time of year it is and what people will already be shopping for.
 It’s a lot easier to sell Christmas items in November and December than it is to sell the same items in August.

 You can do okay with making a bunch of general items that you think you will do well, but when you make something you are proud of and enjoy making, it shows!
 Craft fairs are a lot of work so if you’re going to be spending all the time (and money) crocheting inventory, make sure you choose items that you like working on.
 Those are the items that are going to do better anyways!

 Keep your costs and prices in the decision making

-Toys and amigurumi are also more time consuming than hats and scarves; but from my experience, I can charge more for them and people will buy them, so it makes the time spent worth it.
-To cut down on the time, I tend to batch process and streamline how I prepare for a craft fair.
+Toys and amigurumi are also more time-consuming than hats and scarves; but from my experience, I can charge more for them and people will buy them, so it makes the time spent worth it.
+To cut down on time, I tend to batch process and streamline how I prepare for a craft fair.

 What to Crochet for a Craft Fair